sahib-05/sahibsingh.github.io/README.md

 ## 👨‍💼 Profile Summary
 Aspiring Data Analyst with strong academic exposure to data analysis and visualization.
 Skilled in data cleaning, wrangling, and transformation using Python (Pandas, NumPy) and SQL.
-Experienced in building interactive dashboards using Power BI and Tableau to communicate insights and support data-driven decisions.
+Experienced in building interactive dashboards using Power BI to communicate insights and support data-driven decisions.

 ---